 - Perinatal, infant or child mental health

-- Or you may be considering work with babies and young children in the future.
+- Or you may be considering work with babies/young children in the future.

 There are no requirements for this Masterclass series, and there’s no assumption that you’ll have prior knowledge in this area.

-Once you’ve registered, we’ll send you a link to the Zoom video platform, where you will watch the live session.
+Once you’ve registered to each individual Masterclass, we’ll send you a link to the Zoom video platform, where you will watch the live session.